grafana/grafana/docs/sources/administration/preferences/change-home-dashboard.md

 1. Navigate to the dashboard you want to set as the home dashboard.
 1. Click the star next to the dashboard title to mark the dashboard as a favorite if it is not already.
 1. On the left menu, hover your cursor over the **Configuration** (gear) icon and then click **Preferences**.
-1. In the **Home Dashboard** field, select the dashboard you want to use for your home dashboard.
+1. In the **Home Dashboard** field, select the dashboard that you want to use for your home dashboard.
 Options include all starred dashboards.

 ## Set home dashboard for your team